-If appropriate, an individual behaviour and management plan will then be drawn up for that pupil.
+If appropriate, an individual behaviour and management plan will then be reviewed for the pupils needs.
 This plan will aim to reduce the likelihood of the need for restrictive physical intervention as well as describing how such intervention will be carried out.
 This plan will be discussed with parents/carers.
 When it involves the use of a restrictive physical intervention, medical colleagues will be consulted.

 Before the plan is implemented, any necessary training or guidance will be provided for the staff involved.
-The Principal and senior leaders will be responsible for establishing staff needs and for organising necessary training.
+The Executive Principal and senior leaders will be responsible for establishing staff needs and for organising necessary training.